 Other Blueberry Recipes You Might Like

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you try these blueberry and rose almond shortbread bars, I’d love to hear about it in the comments below.
+And do please rate the recipe.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.